- Associate Provost Int'l Programs

 Housing is a primary concern for anyone coming to a new place.
 Here you will find links to resources and descriptions of common types of housing and housing-related terminology.

-OSU offers a limited amount off on-campus housing for visiting scholars.
-Visit the University Housing & Dining (UHDS) website for more information http://oregonstate.edu/uhds/scholar-housing
+OSU offers a limited amount of on-campus housing for visiting scholars.
+Visit the University Housing & Dining (UHDS) Scholar Housing Program website for more information.

 If you plan to live in off-campus housing, you should expect to spend several days locating and settling in to an apartment or room in a house.
 Off-campus rental housing is advertised in the following places:

 Apartment: A set of rooms with separate bedroom(s), bath, kitchen, living room.
 Some apartments are advertised as "furnished".
 This means that a minimum amount of furniture is included with the rental.
 Most apartments are rented unfurnished (without furniture).

 Studio Apartment: An apartment with a separate bathroom and kitchen.
 The living room and bedroom are combined into one room.

 Quad: A set of four apartments grouped together with shared bathroom and kitchen.

 Duplex: Two separate houses that join together at one of the outer walls.